Social media influencers investigation: when does brand love become breaking the law?

 One of the most memorable cases was the promotion of the ‘you’re not you when you’re hungry’ campaign by chocolate brand Snickers from celebrities Rio Ferdinand and Katie Price.
 The campaign itself was (in my opinion anyway) pretty clever, but fell foul of the ASA because they didn’t mark all tweets in the series as being sponsored.
 They did, to their credit, label the final tweet.

 Since then, there have been more high-profile cases.
-An Oreo campaign saw five sets of influencers and Made In Chelsea’s Louise Thompson and makeup blogger Sheikhbeauty also faced the wrath of the ASA.
+An Oreo campaign saw five sets of influencers forced to pull videos and Made In Chelsea’s Louise Thompson and makeup blogger Sheikhbeauty also faced the wrath of the ASA.

 Perhaps influencers, or indeed the agencies behind influencer campaigns, don’t know that any ads that have incurred a reward must clearly declare that they’re sponsored?